I love this recipe. Its one of those super easy and super yummy

-the sweetness of the tomatoes with the ricotta very
+The sweetness of the tomatoes with the warm ricotta cheese sings Autumn

 1 cup ricotta cheese

 1/2 cup fresh or large grated Permachono or Asiago cheese